Sadykow/JA2-Autoregression/Feedback-J.md

 > The first reference number was 12.
 It was strange.
 The references should be indexed by sequence.
 >
 >> **Honestly, no clue myself why biblography gets generated in the non-ordered way.
-I'll figure something later**
+I'll figure something later.
+>> Fount it! **
+>> The supplied style of bibliography cas-model2-names does not emply sorting.
+Switched to unsrtnat for now, which later canb changed by editors.
 >>

 > The writing of the paper was poor.
 The authors should improve it before it was submitted to an academic journal.